Awake and Dreaming

 Awake and Dreaming is a children's novel by Canadian author Kit Pearson and illustrator Margot Zemach.
 It was first published in 1996.
 The book follows an impoverished, introverted nine-year-old girl named Theo Caffrey, who dreams of living with a "real" family.
+The novel won the 1997 Ruth Schwartz Children's Book Award.

 Plot summary

 Theodora ("Theo") is an avid reader who lives in the slums of Vancouver with her young mother Mary-Rae, who is irresponsible and frequently mistreats Theo.
 She often fantasizes about an alternate life, her dreams fueled by the huge quantity of books she reads about perfect families.

 Rae starts dating a man named Cal, and eventually moves in with him, sending Theo to live with her aunt, Rae's sister Sharon, in Victoria.
 While she and her mother are on the ferry to Victoria, Theo meets a "perfect" family, by the name of the Kaldors.
 She and the Kaldor children instantly make friends and play together on the ferry.
 Theo and the children see a new moon while on the ferry and each make a wish.
 Theo desperately wishes she belonged to the Kaldor family and then faints.
 Theo wakes up mysteriously and inexplicably living with the Kaldors.

 Theo originally believes there must be a mistake, but is delighted to find that the Kaldors simply accept her as a member of the family.
 Theo quickly begins to believe that as long as she remains with the Kaldors, nothing will ever go wrong again.
 Several months pass and then suddenly, Theo's life begins to fade away - literally.
 Quickly after this, Theo wakes up and finds herself back on the ferry with her mother, at the exact moment she left, much to her unhappiness.
 She begins to live with her aunt Sharon, but she cannot enjoy it as she keeps wondering if the Kaldors were real or just a dream.

 Theo eventually discovers that the Kaldors do exist, but is instantly disappointed when they do not remember her.
 She befriends them, but is frustrated that they aren't "perfect" - they too have normal family issues.
 Theo is also frustrated that they simply view her as a friend, not as a member of the family.